TimoWilhelm/cloudflare-asset-worker/workers/asset-service/README.md

 ### Storage

-The API worker manages one KV namespace:
+The Asset Service worker manages one KV namespace:

 **`KV_ASSETS`** - All project assets and manifests